blossomica/coala/docs/Developers/Newcomers_Guide.rst

 ---------------------------

 Now it is time to pick an issue.
-It is the best way to familiarise yourself with the codebase.
+It is the best way to familiarise yourself with the codebase and the coala contribution guidelines.

 You can view `all Newcomer issues on GitHub <https://coala.io/new>`_.

 .. important::